fragan7dsouza/AI-Based-Diet-Planner/README.md

-# AI-Based-Diet-Planner
+# Diet-and-Workout-Recommendation-system-using-openai
-Diet planner created for DBMS project 4th sem
+Diet and Workout Recommendation system using openai